gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means the remaining Deno dev-server code is now mostly compatibility baggage rather than an active first-class path.

-## Main blockers today
+## Main cleanup targets today

-### Deno-only runtime services
+### Legacy Deno dev/runtime surfaces

 - `gustwind-cli/mod.ts`
 - `gustwind-dev-server/mod.ts`
 - `plugins/file-watcher/mod.ts`
 - `utilities/getWebSocketServer.ts`

-These depend on Deno process, server, file system, command, signal, and watch APIs, and they are now mostly migration cleanup rather than hard blockers for a practical Node-first workflow.
+These depend on Deno process, server, file system, command, signal, and watch APIs.
+They are no longer the default user-facing path, but they still remain as migration cleanup and compatibility debt.

 ### Remaining remote-import surface